AmitKumarDas/Decisions/blogs/openebs_operator_design.md

 # DOUBT: Should above be the job of openebs operator?
 # THINK: Does it help the real human i.e. operator?
 spec:
+  # A value of false will uninstall all openebs components
+  enabled: true
   # what version of openebs should be enabled/made available
   # version controls install, upgrade & rollback as well
   version: 0.7.0
   # volumeProvisioner is the specification of volume provisioner
   volumeProvisioner:
+    # A value of false will un-install all instances of volume provisioner
+    enabled: true
     # cluster provides a list of volume provisioners that interact with openebs
     # to provision volume
     cluster: